 The answer could be yes, since the Trump administration signaled the importance of the US auto industry when it announced possible tariffs on auto imports on the grounds that they could pose a threat to national security, according to McBride.

 The Saudi acquisition isn’t the first foreign stake in Tesla.
 China’s Tencent Holdings Ltd. owns almost 5 percent of the company, according to data compiled by Bloomberg.
-Tesla Chief Financial Officer Deepak Ahuja told analysts last year the investment didn’t require CFIUS approval.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Tesla Chief Financial Officer Deepak Ahuja told analysts last year the investment didn’t require CFIUS approval.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.